Heart disease will kill six times as many women as breast cancer.

-Women will, in fact, often experience upper abdominal pain, upper body pain, nausea and cold sweats.
-Conversely, men have the more typical chest pain that is associated with heart attack.
+Women will, in fact, often experience upper abdominal pain, upper body pain, nausea, and cold sweats.
+Conversely, men have the more typical chest pain that is associated with a heart attack.
 This makes it that much more important to pay attention to all possible symptoms.

-Enjoy clean eating, whole grains, lean protein and plenty of fruits and vegetables.
-Controlling number of servings and portion sizes is also of great importance.
+Enjoy clean eating, whole grains, lean protein, and plenty of fruits and vegetables.
+Controlling the number of servings and portion sizes is also of great importance.
 When dining out take 1/2 to 2/3 of your entree home.
 Start with a green salad with no cheese or croutons.
 Finish with a bowl of fruit for dessert.
-Limit unhealthy fats and concentrate on nutrient rich foods.
+Limit unhealthy fats and concentrate on nutrient-rich foods.
 Avoid sugar and processed foods.
-This includes frozen fare, fast food or items with ingredients that you do not recognize or cannot pronounce.
+This includes frozen fare, fast food, or items with ingredients that you do not recognize or cannot pronounce.
 Try new recipes and have fun with food.

 However, it is equally important for both to take action before it is too late.